Epicodus-Curriculum/shared-full-stack/developer_reality_daily_team_meetings.md

 - **Customer collaboration** over contract negotiation
 - **Responding to change** over following a plan

 Agile is an umbrella to [several methodologies](https://www.agilealliance.org/agile101/subway-map-to-agile-practices/) that share Agile core values, including some that we are familiar with, like pair programming and test-driven development, and others that we’re less familiar with, like Scrum.
-In tech, it’s very likely that the development team you join uses Agile methodologies.
+In tech, it's very likely that the development team you join uses Agile methodologies.

 The Scrum framework centers around shipping new features every 2 – 4 weeks and maintaining a tight cycle of feedback, iteration, and adaptation.
 According to the [Scrum Alliance](https://www.scrumalliance.org/about-scrum),